Stuart J Young – Visual Artist

 Open Studios, Bad Homburg v.d.
 Höhe, Frankfurt

-Artist Residency Pfälzer Hof, Idar-Oberstein
+Artist Residency Pfälzer Hof, Idar-Oberstein, Germany

 All images and ideas © Eila Goldhahn & Stuart J Young 2024